PAYING FOR YOUR CLASSES

-A fee deferment means that you that you will not have to pay for your classes before your scholarship check is sent to the school.
-Deferring fees allows a student to register before payment arrives.
-Fees can be deferred if a student is receiving a scholarship or other forms of financial aid.
+A fee deferment means that you that you will not have to pay for your classes before your scholarship check or CA Dream Act Funds is sent to the school.
+Deferring the fees allows student to register before payment arrives.

 Scholarship Deferment: AB 540 students can get their fees deferred if they submit a copy of the congratulatory scholarship award letter.
 Send the letter to Financial Aid Office, Attention: Rose Carmona or Nancy Jodaitis.

-Once the scholarship check arrives & is processed, tuition and fees will be paid first.
-Any amount after tuition will be sent to the student.
+Once the scholarship check arrives & is processed, tuition and fees will be paid.
+Any amount above tuition will be sent to the student.
 If scholarship does not cover full amount of fees, the balance due must be paid before school begins.

-Incoming Students attending their orientation should bring a copy of their AB 540 affidavit to the Bursar’s window when paying fees to ensure resident fees are charged (ie., will include the non-resident fee exemption).
+Incoming Students should bring a copy of their AB 540 affidavit to the Bursar’s window when paying fees to ensure fees charged will include the non-resident fee exemption.
 Otherwise, students could be charged non-resident fees.